-Option Description Compilation or Assembly -nostdlib Tells the compiler to not use the Arm standard C and C++ libraries.
-Compilation only. -nostdlibinc Tells the compiler to exclude the Arm standard C and C++ library header files.
+Option Description Compilation or Assembly Compilation and assembly. -mfpu Specifies the target FPU architecture, that is the floating-point hardware available on the target. -mimplicit-it Specifies the behavior of the integrated assembler if there are conditional instructions outside IT blocks.
+Compilation and assembly. -mlittle-endian Generates code suitable for an Arm processor using little-endian data.
+Compilation and assembly. -mno-neg-immediates Disables the substitution of invalid instructions with valid equivalent instructions that use the logical inverse or negative of the specified immediate value.
+Compilation and assembly. -munaligned-access, -mno-unaligned-access Enables or disables unaligned accesses to data on Arm processors.
+Compilation only. -mthumb Requests that the compiler targets the T32 instruction set.
 Compilation only. -0 Specifies the name of the output file.
 Compilation and assembly. -0 Specifies the level of optimization to use when compiling source files.
-Compilation only. -pedantic Generate warnings if code violates strict ISO C and ISO C++.
-Compilation only. -pedantic-errors Generate errors if code violates strict ISO C and ISO C++.
 Compilation only. -S Outputs the disassembly of the machine code generated by the compiler.
 Compilation only. -save-temps Instructs the compiler to generate intermediate assembly files from the specified C/C++ file.
 Compilation only. -std Specifies the language standard to compile for.
 Compilation only. target Generate code for the specified target triple.
 Compilation and assembly. -U Removes any initial definition of the specified preprocessor macro.
 Compilation only. -u Prevents the removal of a specified symbol if it is undefined.
-Compilation and assembly. -v Displays the commands that invoke the compiler and sub-tools, such as armlink, and executes those commands.
-Compilation and assembly. version Displays the same information asvsn.
-Compilation and assembly. version_number Displays the version of armclang you are using.
+Compilation and assembly. -V Displays the commands that invoke the compiler and sub-tools, such as armlink, and executes those commands.
+Compilation and assembly. version ion Displays the same information asvsn. version_number Displays the version of armclang you are using.
 Compilation and assembly. vsn Displays the version information and the license details.
 Compilation and assembly. -W Controls diagnostics.
-Compilation only. -W1 Specifies linker command-line options to pass to the linker when a link step is being performed after compilation.
+Compilation only. -Wl Specifies linker command-line options to pass to the linker when a link step is being performed after compilation.
 Compilation only. -Xlinker Specifies linker command-line options to pass to the linker when a link step is being performed after compilation.
 Compilation only. -x Specifies the language of source files.
-Compilation and assembly. -### Displays the commands that invoke the compiler and sub-tools, such as armlink, without executing those commands.
-Compilation and assembly.
+Compilation and assembly. -### # Displays the commands that invoke the compiler and sub-tools, such as armlink, without executing those commands.
+1 •